NullInstance/Tamagotchi-challenge/README.md

 ## Installation instructions

-Make sure to have python3 installed with the pip package installer.
+Make sure to have `python3.6` installed with the pip package installer.

+This is due to the limitations of pygame, it will fail to install for python3.8.

 You may also like to create a virtual environment to run it but it is not necessary.

-`pip3 install -r requirements.txt`
+`pip3.6 install -r requirements.txt`

 ## Running tests

 From the base of the Tamagotchi Challenge directory, you can run

-`python3 setup.py test`
+`python3.6 setup.py test`

 This will run all the available unit tests and will make sure the correct packages are accessible.

 ## Running the game

+For quick play, you can install the package from pypi

+`pip3.6 install tamagotchi_tandersen`

+`python3.6 -m tamagotchi_tandersen`

-Run in console
+Run in console if you have the code

-`python3 setup.py install`
+`python3.6 setup.py install`

-`python3 -m tamagotchi`
+`python3.6 -m tamagotchi`

+## Docker

+Parsing in the display to docker is not available to MacOS due to restrictions on the sandbox.
+For linux it is currently under development.

 ## Controls